Duke and Duchess of Sussex set to attend Platinum Jubilee celebrations ｜ BANG Showbiz English

 Prince Harry was a high-profile absentee from a memorial service for his grandfather, the Duke of Edinburgh, in London in March.

-The royal couple - who are now based in the US, after tying the knot in 2018 - stepped down as senior members of the royal family in January 2020.
+The duke and duchess - who are now based in the US, after tying the knot in 2018 - stepped down as senior members of the royal family in January 2020.
 And Prince Harry previously claimed he was unable to return to the UK amid concerns over security arrangements for his family.

-After the UK government blocked Harry from paying for his police protection, his legal representative said in a statement: "The Duke and Duchess of Sussex personally fund a private security team for their family, yet that security cannot replicate the necessary police protection needed whilst in the UK.
+After the UK government blocked Harry from paying for his police protection, his legal representative said: "The Duke and Duchess of Sussex personally fund a private security team for their family, yet that security cannot replicate the necessary police protection needed whilst in the UK.

 "In the absence of such protection, Prince Harry and his family are unable to return to his home."